 Keyword Research and Competitive Analysis

 Keywords are the foundation for any PPC, SEO or Outreach campaign.
-The keyword research scene has changed drastically in the last few years as Google’s algorithms change to favor authoritative brands and become infinitely more sophisticated with their capacity to understand context.
-When working on SEO keyword research, looking at keyword volume and long tail opportunities is by no means enough in the current landscape.
-Understanding how to perform competitive analysis is a fundamental aspect of keyword research.
+The keyword research competition scene has changed drastically in the last few years as Google’s algorithms change to favor authoritative brands and become infinitely more sophisticated with their capacity to understand context.
+When working on SEO keyword research competition, looking at keyword volume and long tail opportunities is by no means enough in the current landscape.
+Understanding how to perform competitive analysis is a fundamental aspect of keyword research competition.
 What’s the point of choosing keywords with high volume, unless your site has the right metrics to compete?

 Here are the tools you’re going to need: